PragmaTwice/proxinject/README.md

 # proxinject

-a socks5 proxy injection tool for Windows, making all programs proxy-able
+a socks5 proxy injection tool for Windows: just select some processes and make them proxy-able!

 ## development dependences